 Ultimately, the mix of complexity and repetition can leave agents feeling overexerted and burned out.
 According to a 2020 study from Calabrio, a majority (52%) of agents felt that their employers weren’t doing enough to prevent burnout.
 The results can include agents that make mistakes or provide poor service, as well as increased turnover and time lost to onboarding and training.
 Increased complexity isn’t just an inconvenience for agents — it could be a source of a vicious cycle within your organization.

-4 Ways Knowledge Management Fails Your Agents
+Knowledge Management Fails To Help Your Call Center Agents

 For most contact centers, the rush to digitization has meant one thing and one thing only: further investment in knowledge management.
 According the 2020 Global Customer Experience Benchmark from NTT, Knowledge Management is the #1 tool used to drive workplace productivity.
 On the surface, it’s easy to see why.
 Knowledge management tools allow organizations to store large amounts of essential data in an organized manner.
 This makes it easier for agents to take it upon themselves to find the information they need.

 Most knowledge management solutions, however, fail to take the next steps that agents actually require of the technology.

 Agent Assist | Your Gateway to Agile Learning in the Contact Center